Calcutta University, India

 Member, Guha Research Conference (2011)

-- Kumar A, Tikoo S, Maity S, Sengupta S, Sengupta S, Kaur A, Bachhawat AK (2012) Mammalian proapoptotic factor ChaC1 and its homologues function as ?-glutamyl cyclotransferases acting specifically on glutathione.
-EMBO Rep. (In Press).
+- Kumar A, Tikoo S, Maity S, Sengupta S, Sengupta S, Kaur A, Bachhawat AK (2012) Mammalian proapoptotic factor ChaC1 and its homologues function as γ-glutamyl cyclotransferases acting specifically on glutathione.
+EMBO Rep. 13(12): 1095-1101.